MichaelSalSail/Rabbits_ML_3HJ/README.md

 ### Implementation
 Using machine learning to predict the future using past data is called **time series forecasting**.
-The data used included two datasets accompanying the research paper *The Australian National Rabbit Database: 50 years of population monitoring of an invasive species*.
+The data used includes two datasets accompanying the research paper *The Australian National Rabbit Database: 50 years of population monitoring of an invasive species*.
 The first dataset is called
-occurence: each row is a reporting sighting of a rabbit(s) from someone in Australia.
-The second dataset is called abundance: each row is a headcount of rabbits spotted by researchers from going through a path at night.
+**occurence**: each row is a reported sighting of a rabbit(s) from someone in Australia.
+The second dataset is called **abundance**: each row is a headcount of rabbits spotted by researchers from going through a path at night.
 We used this second dataset to train our models.

-One common problem in forecasting getting a high accuracy model because the features used in training didn't have continous time intervals... one of the inputs already had information about the future.
+One common problem in forecasting is getting a high accuracy model because the features used in training didn't have continous time intervals... one of the inputs already had information about the future.
 We made sure to identify such problem features and remove them before training.
-Other challenges the team faced in this project was making sure we were interpreting the features correctly and creating relevant data visualizations.
+Other challenges the team faced in this project was making sure we were interpreting the dataset features correctly and creating relevant data visualizations.

 Improvements could be made by creating a baseline model to make comparisons with our forecasting models.
-Our methods for evaluating classifcation can also be improved.
+Our methods for evaluating classification can also be improved.

 ### For more information, look at Rabbit Forecasting . ipynb